The Worst Interview Questions Employers Ask

 - How do you feel about working for a younger manager?

 Questions About Your Ethnicity, Race, or Nationality

-Questions about race, color, ethnicity, birthplace, and/or national origin are illegal unless directly relevant to the job.
-Unfortunately, these questions do come up in interviews sometimes.
+You are required to provide proof of your ability to work legally in the country, but questions about race, color, ethnicity, birthplace, and/or national origin are illegal unless directly relevant to the job.
+Unfortunately, there are hiring managers who will ask these questions.
 Uncomfortable questions related to ethnicity, birthplace, etc., include:

 - What race do you identify as?

 - Are you going back to your country anytime soon?

 - Is English your native language?